PolymeshAssociation/polymesh-tools/docs/operator/overview_detailed_guide/README.md

 The uniqye session key method uses different session keys for different instances of operator nodes.
 If the primary operator node goes down for some reason, the controller will need to change the active session keys on the blockchain for the secondary node to become active.
-Since a key change takes effect only in the next session, you may still get penalized for being offline for one session if your primary node went down without producing any blocks in that session.
+Since a key change takes effect only in the next session, you may still get penalised for being offline for one session if your primary node went down without producing any blocks in that session.
 However this approach eliminates the risk of equivocation penalties.